rhuwellsamano/rhuwellsamano/README.md

 - 🔭 I'm passionate about product design, full-stack development, branding, marketing, and growth hacking/engineering. 👾
 - 🌱 Founder of KATANA4 Creative Agency 🚀
-- 🛠 I’m looking to learn more about UX/UI Design and Product Management (..and more 😅)
+- 🛠 I’m looking to learn more about UX/UI Design, Scalable Architecture, and System Design (..and more 😅)

 ## 🥅 Career Goal: Find a great dev team to work with in a company I can help grow!
 - ⚡ Looking to chat?
 Shoot me an e-mail.